 What Is Unleavened Bread?

-Unleavened bread is a type of bread made basically from any type of flour, water and salt, without any leavening agents such as yeast, starter, baking soda or baking powder.
-This means the dough doesn’t rise, resulting in a mostly flat, dense texture.
+Unleavened bread refers to any type of bread made using any type of flour, water, and salt without any leavening agents such as yeast, starter, baking soda, or baking powder.
+As a result, unleavened bread dough does not rise, resulting in a flat, often dense texture.

 The History and Origins of Unleavened Bread

-You might not be aware, but unleavened bread is the oldest type of bread known to humanity, made from basic ingredients like flour, water and salt Before the advent of fermentation in southern Mesopotamia around 6000 BCE, which in turn later spread to Ancient Egypt around 3000 BC.
-Regarding unleavened bread, sources from phys.org suggest that it was first made approximately 30,000 years ago in Europe.
-During that period, it is believed that starch extracted from the roots of plants, such as reeds and ferns, was spread on a flat stone, baked over a fire, and transformed into a rudimentary version of flatbread.
+You may not be aware of it, but unleavened bread is the oldest type of bread known to mankind, made from basic bread ingredients such as flour, water and salt.
+This was before the advent of fermentation in southern Mesopotamia around 6000 BCE, which later spread to ancient Egypt around 3000 BCE.
+Phys.org sources say that it was first made about 30,000 years ago in Europe.
+During that time, it is believed that starch from the roots of plants, such as reeds and fern

 Religious Significance of Unleavened Bread